Video Conference Call in Office Meeting Room

 In brief

-• There are six fortifiers for state and local government agencies to consider during this transition period while budgets are still healthy.
+• There are six fortifiers for state and local government agencies to consider during this transition period.

-Thankfully, it is not too late to prepare.
 Now is the time for state and local leaders to fortify their fiscal position and fiscal outlook.
-Acting during this transition period, while budgets are still healthy, can protect government balance sheets against uncertainty and set the stage for long-term growth.
+Acting during this transition period, while reserves are still healthy, can protect government balance sheets against uncertainty and set the stage for long-term growth.

 Here are six "fortifiers" to consider: